Backbase/backbase.github.io/_posts/2023-11-14-setup-microfrontend.md

 ![](/assets/images/post/angular_microfrontends.png)

 # Introduction
 Micro Frontends is a modern architectural approach for developing web applications.
 Instead of creating a large, monolithic web application, it involves building multiple smaller frontend applications.
-Each of these small applications is responsible for a specific feature, which can be independently deployed and scaled.
-These Micro Frontends interact with each other to create a seamless user interface.
+Each of these small application is responsible for a specific feature, which can be independently deployed and scaled.
+These micro frontends interact with each other to create a seamless user interface.
 This approach allows for greater flexibility and easier maintenance of web applications.

-Micro Frontends Architecture is composed of two or more applications
+Micro Frontends Architecture is composed of two or more applications:
 - Shell/Host Application
-- Mutiple Remote applications.
+- Mutiple Remote applications

-Transform your Angular application into a powerful micro frontend with ease.
+You can transform your Angular application into a powerful micro frontend with ease.
 Simply add these essential dependencies to your project and start unlocking the full potential of micro frontends.
 - `@angular-architects/module-federation:` This provides support for webpack module federation plugin.
-- `@angular/elements:` Angular elements uses `CustomElementRegistry` interface which provides methods for registering custom elements and querying registered elements.
+- `@angular/elements:` Angular elements use `CustomElementRegistry` interface which provide methods for registering custom elements and querying registered elements.

-**Note**: Module federation support starts from webpack 5 and Angular 11
+**Note**: Module federation support starts from Webpack 5 and Angular 11.

-Without delay let's jump to a practical example.
+Without delay let's jump into a practical example.

-### Break monolithic app into Shell and Remote application.
+### Break monolithic app into Shell and Remote application

 ![](/assets/images/post/monolithic.png)

-**Convert our existing project to a shell application.**
+**Convert your existing project to a shell application**

-Use below command to add module federation dependency in shell application.
+Use below command to add module federation dependency in shell application:

 ```console
 ng add @angular-architects/module-federation@<version> --project projectName --port shellPort --type host
 ```

 `Use relevant version of @angular-architects/module-federation.`
-<a href="https://www.npmjs.com/package/@angular-architects/module-federation#which-version-to-use" target="_blank">check here version compatibility.</a>
+<a href="https://www.npmjs.com/package/@angular-architects/module-federation#which-version-to-use" target="_blank">Check version compatibility here.</a>

-**Note:** Above command will generate webpack.config and will replace @angular-devkit/build-angular with ngx-build-plus in angular.json, to use extra webpack config with angular-cli.
+**Note:** Above command will generate `webpack.config` and will replace `@angular-devkit/build-angular` with `ngx-build-plus` in `angular.json`, to use additional webpack config with angular-cli.

 ![](/assets/images/post/microfrontend.png)

-**Create a slot to inject Remote application in the shell application. i.e.** `<div #vc></div>`
+**Create a slot to inject Remote application in the shell application, i.e.** `<div #vc></div>`

 ```typescript
 import { AfterContentInit, ChangeDetectorRef, Component, ElementRef,